-Once the goals of a attack have been determined, Red Teams must then gather information on their attack target.
-This information will be vital to your Red Team’s targeting efforts when trying to find vulnerable locations to penetrate a system.
-Information gathered here can vary greatly in nature, ranging from technical specifics of a system to the names and personal information of employees at the company.
+Once the objectives of an attack have been determined, Red Teams must then gather information on their attack target.
+This information will be vital to your Red Team’s targeting efforts when trying to find vulnerable vectors to penetrate a system.
+Information gathered here varies greatly in nature, ranging from technical specifics of a system to the names and personal information of employees at the company.
 Anything and everything that can be used in your attack should be found and documented in this stage of Red Teaming.

-The answer to this question is quite simple: Red Teaming helps protect your company and all of its assets from compromise.
+Red Teaming helps protect your company and all of its assets from compromise.
 Red Teaming focuses on your company’s technology, people, and physical areas to make sure you are ready for anything thrown at you.
 Red Teaming is critical for companies of all sizes.
 This is because Red Teams are encouraged to be more creative and “wide-thinking” than a simple penetration test.
 Having a Red Team in place in your cyber security department gives your company flexibility and freedom to ensure your networks are sound in a wide variety of outcomes and avenues.
 You may think that your company is “too small” or “too irrelevant” for an attack, but that frame of mind is exactly how an attacker is able to get into businesses of all sizes.
 Small companies are just as vulnerable to an attack as large, multinational ones are, and often are targeted because of their limited security controls.
-Maintaining a strong and high-quality Red Team will maximize your protection from these attacks and allow you to focus on other aspects of your business while your Red Team beefs up your security.
+Maintaining a strong and high-quality Red Team will maximize your protection from these attacks and allow you to focus on other aspects of your business while your Red Team works tirelessly to beef up your security.

 Red Teams offer great insight into data exploitation and the prevention of future breaches.
 By taking on the role of attacker, your company is able to show backdoors and gaps in security that you otherwise might not know about.
-From social engineering phishing schemes to full-fledged botnet attacks, Red Teams are designed to make sure every aspect of your business is up to par and knows the procedure regarding every form of targeted attack.
-This focus will save you time as a company, large sums of money associated with an actual compromise, and precious data that otherwise would belong to a nefarious attacker.
+From social engineering phishing schemes to full-fledged botnet attacks, Red Teams are formed to make sure every aspect of your business meets strict security protocol standards.
+This focus will save you time as a company, large sums of money associated with an actual compromise, and precious data that otherwise could belong to a nefarious attacker.

 Red Teams have a large list of goals they aim to accomplish for your company.
 Some of the key roles that Red Teams fill are listed below: